ceph/ceph/doc/rados/operations/authentication.rst

 Daemon Keyrings
 ---------------

-With the exception of the monitors, daemon keyrings are generated in the same way that user keyrings are.
+With the exception of the monitors, Ceph generates daemon keyrings in the same way that it generates user keyrings.
 By default, the daemons store their keyrings inside their data directory.
 The default keyring locations, and the capabilities necessary for the daemon to function, are shown below.

 ``ceph-mon``